I like chairs.

 I'm stuck with a white particle board dresser that I would never have purchased.
 It came when my parents, moved in with me.
 I won’t give such a non-desired item to a landfill until it collapses.

-Toilet makes a weird dripping sound.
+The toilet makes a weird dripping sound.
 Two plumbers couldn’t find the issue.
 I had dreamed of getting rid of it in this remodel.
-Mineral stained.
+It is mineral stained.
 Me, with my multiple pee per flush policy, - its just ugly.
 Maybe someday I will get a new, low flush one, but not this time - that wasn't part of the original challenge by Robin.

 The cabinets; original, made of dark wood that had an oily something on it.
 I tried lightening them by sanding, tried new crazy handles, I tried painting them.
 These were all failures that I even sent photos to friends.
 I finally pulled off the covers and painted the gnarly particle board shelves white.
 Then used a gauzy white cloth that I had just sorted in the studio (and thus able to find).
 Not wanting to buy a curtain rod, I used PVC water pipe with the print turned to the ceiling and made some wall hangers of scrap wood.
 There is silver chain, sewn to the cloth and a bamboo rod to slide the fabric and reveal things.
 All that white feels clean.
 I’m certain it's not clean, but I can live with that illusion.

 The plastic baloney sandwich on the toilet tank always reminds me why I’m a vegetarian.